dlawjddn803/dlawjddn803.github.io/index.md

 # News
+10/2022     Our paper "You Truly Understand What I Need: Intellectual and Friendly Dialogue Agents grounding Knowledge and Persona" is accepted to EMNLP 2022 Findings!
 10/2022     Hosting "[The 1st Workshop on Customized Chat Grounding Persona and Knowledge](https://sites.google.com/view/persona-knowledge-workshop/home?authuser=0)" at COLING 2022
 07/2022     Invited to server as a Reviewer for EMNLP 2022